Taoism in Japan

-Taoism is believed to be the inspiration for spiritual concepts in Japanese culture.
-Taoism is similar to Shinto in that it also started as an indigenous religion in China, although it is more hermetic than shamanistic.
+Taoism is believed to be the inspiration for some spiritual concepts in Japanese culture.
 Taoism's influence can be seen throughout the culture but to a lesser extent than Confucianism.

 Taoism in the form it takes in Japan can be easily seen as superstitious or astrological and the concept of demons and spirits seem to have their roots in a Taoist influence such as Onmyōdō and Shugendō.
 The widely practiced ritual of setsubun (節分) where chanters repeat "Demons out!
 Luck in!" has its base in Taoism and also touches on a relation to uchi-soto.
 There is a culture of consultation where ogamiyasan are called upon to provide their Taoism based insight to bear upon events such as house-buildings.
-Taoism has a calendar whereby one can determine the best day, element and time should be chosen to color an event in the right light (Tengenjutsu (fortune telling)).
+Taoism in Japan has a calendar whereby one can determine the best day to perform various functions.

+Taoist fulu charms influenced ofuda in Shinto and Japanese Buddhism.

 Etymology

 The Japanese kanji for Taoism is 道教 (Dô-kyô).
 The root of this kanji is 道 (michi, way, path) + 教 (kyō, doctrine, teaching, education).
 Dô shares the same Chinese character as tao, 道 which literally means "way".